tsunami416604/azure-docs.hu-hu/articles/iot-edge/iot-edge-modules.md

 ---
-title: Ismerje meg, hogyan modulok futtatása az Azure IoT Edge - eszközökön logikai |} A Microsoft Docs
+title: Learn how modules run logic on your devices - Azure IoT Edge | Microsoft Docs
-description: Az Azure IoT Edge-modulok olyan tárolóalapú egységet logika, amely telepíthető és kezelhető távolról, hogy futtathatja üzleti logikát az IoT Edge-ben eszközök
+description: Azure IoT Edge modules are containerized units of logic that can be deployed and managed remotely so that you can run business logic on IoT Edge devices
 author: kgremban
 manager: philmea
 ms.author: kgremban